Snow Crash: Possible film or television adaptation

 The novel was optioned shortly after its publication and subsequent success, although to date, it has never progressed past pre-production.
-American-Canadian science fiction director Vincenzo Natali in particular has argued against a two-hour feature film adaptation because of a perceived lack of fit with the form; since the novel is "tonally all over the place", he feels that a mini-series would be a more suitable format for the material.
+Canadian science fiction director Vincenzo Natali in particular has argued against a two-hour feature film adaptation because of a perceived lack of fit with the form; since the novel is "tonally all over the place", he feels that a mini-series would be a more suitable format for the material.

 In late 1996, it was announced that writer-director Jeffrey Nachmanoff would adapt the novel for The Kennedy/Marshall Company and Touchstone Pictures.
 Marco Brambilla was attached to direct the film.
 In June 2012, it was announced that English director Joe Cornish, following his 2011 debut film Attack the Block, had been signed as director of a future film adaptation for Paramount Pictures.
 In 2013, Stephenson described Cornish's script as "amazing", but also warned that there was no guarantee that a film would be made.
 In July 2016, producer Frank Marshall said that filming could start in 2017.

 In August 2017, Amazon Studios announced that it was co-producing an hour-long science fiction drama television show based on Snow Crash with Paramount.
-The announcement stated that the television show will be executive produced by Cornish and the Kennedy/Marshall Company's Frank Marshall.
+The announcement stated that the television show would be executive produced by Cornish and the Kennedy/Marshall Company's Frank Marshall.
 In December 2019, it was announced that HBO Max had acquired the series with Paramount continuing to produce and Cornish remaining executive producer.
-However, HBO Max passed on the project in June 2021, and it reverted to Paramount and Kennedy/Marshall.
+HBO Max passed on the project in June 2021, and it reverted to Paramount and Kennedy/Marshall.